FravBox/YagCCs/Thread Management/readme.md

 # THREAD MANAGEMENT - ABOUT
 **A set of custom commands for all sorts of Thread features!**
 There are 2 custom commands.
-You should use both, but it will work with only 1 (`master base thread management.yag`).
-If you plan to only use 1, you will probably have to edit the code more than what the initial install requires.
+You should use both.

-The example images below may look slightly different from what you will experience.
-I've redone this CC quite a few times and reused the screenshots because I'm lazy.
+*The example images below may look slightly different from what you will experience.
+I've redone this CC quite a few times and reused the screenshots because I'm lazy.*

 --------